hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Sambal: a chili-based sauce that can be more or less hot/sour/sweet (great to accompany rice or meat)
 - Laksa: sour noodle soup with curry and fish, never have I tasted a soup that is as _bold_ as laksa
-- Tea-based gelato: not my first tea-based ice cream, but they take it here to another level (Matcha, Hojicha, Earl Grey, and many more!)
+- Tea-based gelato: not my first tea-based ice cream, but they take it here to another level (Matcha, Hojicha, Earl Grey, and many more!) (✅ made in April 2026)
 - Ayam masak merah: "red-cooked chicken", chicken braised in a sweet and spicy tomato sauce (amazing with cheese naan)
 - Roti canai: this might be one of my favorite breakfasts in Malaysia, I love the chewiness of the bread and how it perfectly combines with a dal soup
 - Kuih bingka ubi: I love these small bite-sized desserts, the bingka ubi version (baked tapioca with coconut milk) is by far my favorite, perfect with tea